bandiatindra/Predictive_Modeling_Part_2/STA_380_Part_2_Exercises_1_Atindra_Bandi.md

 -   Clust 5 (C5) - These people are mostly tweeting about travel,
     politics and are interested in news

--   Cluter 6 (c6) - These people are mostly tweeting about religion,
+-   Clust 6 (c6) - These people are mostly tweeting about religion,
-    parenting, school and family
+    parenting, school and family.
+These might be parents.